illustration depicting a woman living with OCD and depression

-What is OCD?
+What Is OCD?

-In people with Obsessive-Compulsive Disorder, the connection between their thoughts and actions gets scrambled, leading to a constant loop of distressing ideas and habits that never seem to let up.
+In people with OCD, the connection between their thoughts and actions gets scrambled, leading to a constant loop of distressing ideas and habits that never seem to let up.
+If you have OCD, symptoms are typically categorized into two main types — obsessions and compulsions — that can significantly disrupt daily life and functioning:

 For example, someone with OCD might have an obsessive fear of leaving the stove on, leading to compulsive checking behaviors where they repeatedly return home to ensure the stove is off.
 They can easily lose half a day to this cycle, starving their productivity, relationships, and hobbies of the attention they deserve.

-What is Depression?
+What Is Depression?

 Depression profoundly affects an individual’s mood, cognition, behavior, motivation, and entire outlook on life.
+It’s classified as a mood disorder marked by depressive symptoms, including:

+Co-occurring conditions can spell trouble, and that’s certainly the case here — the intertwined nature of these two issues can seriously hinder the healing process.
 Living with OCD and depression is more common than many people realize.
-Co-occurring conditions can spell trouble, and that’s certainly the case here – the intertwined nature of these two issues can seriously hinder the healing process.
 Recent research has provided significant insights into the comorbidity of OCD and depression, revealing important connections between these two disorders.

-Factors Contributing to Comorbidity
+Factors Contributing To Comorbidity

 Biochemical changes